iii-org/akasha/readme.md

 # Docker
-To use Docker to run akasha dev-ui, you can clone the whole project and use Dockerfile to build the image
+To use Docker to run akasha-lab, you can clone the whole project and use Dockerfile to build the image

 <br/>
 <br/>